bobleer/bocfx/README.md

 # bocfx
-An package for getting foreign exchange rate from Bank of China.
+An package for getting foreign exchange rate from Bank of China (BOC).

 ## Installation